 5. The Mini Crosswords

-Mini Crosswords is a great game for anyone looking to sharpen up their skills.
-You can select from a range of topics and difficulty levels, and you can also create your own puzzles if you want to.
+Mini Crosswords is a fantastic game for those looking to boost their skills.
+You get to pick topics and difficulty levels, and if you feel creative, you can even make your own puzzles.

-The clues are concise and often feature wordplay or puns.
-Unlike the larger crossword puzzles, the Mini Crossword is designed to be completed quickly, often in just a few minutes.
+What’s neat is that the clues are short and often include wordplay or puns.
+Unlike bigger crosswords, the Mini Crossword is designed to be quick, perfect for finishing in just a few minutes.

 6. Letter Boxed